Our Story

 Lydia Jackson

-Lydia, the oldest twin daughter will be gradauating from College of the Ozarks in May 2023.
-After her first love for all small animals on the ranch, she has always found enjoyment cultivating vegetables and herbs then bringing them inside to whip up some nourishment after a long day of work.
-When she was younger she would spend hours standing around an old electric spool using it as a table and making food out of foraged plants.
-She likes dabbling in making body care products from roses, herbs, or anything else she finds beautiful.
-This interest in plants and their combinations for products has led her to pursue a major in Horticulture.
+Lydia, the oldest twin daughter, graduated from College of the Ozarks in May 2023 with a Horticulture Degree and a minor in Ag Development.
+She returned to the farm and is responsible for the sheep, ducks, chickens, pigs, and milk cows.
+After her first love for all animals on the ranch, she has always found enjoyment cultivating vegetables and herbs then bringing them inside to whip up some nourishment.
+When she was younger, she would spend hours standing around an old electric spool using it as a table and making concoctions out of foraged plants.
+She likes dabbling in making products from roses, herbs, and foraged plants.
+Her knowledge of plants and farm life spurs her day-to-day activities when she is not working on the business side of our landscaping business.

 Abby Jackson

-Abby, the youngest twin daughter, will also be graduating from College of the Ozarks in May of 2023.
+Abby, the youngest twin daughter, graduated from College of the Ozarks in May of 2023 with a double major in Horticulture and Ag Business with a minor in Ag Development.
 Abby has a nurturing, tender soul and was blessed to find her life work during her high school years.
-She wants to return to the farm and be a farmer florist specializing in those flowers that are unique and do not ship well.
+She returned to the farm and fullfilled her dream of being a farmer florist.
 When she was little, along with Lydia, they would play by their mother's side as she tended the flower and vegetable gardens.
-Her childhood memories have become her passion.
-Abby will have a double major in Ag Business and Horticultre.
+Her childhood dreams have now evolved into being the lead designer in our family landscaping business.
+She will be graduating in December 2025 with a Landscape Design Certification from NYIAD.

 Eli Jackson

-Eli, the youngest and only son, is homeschooled and will graduate in 2024.
+Eli, the youngest and only son, graduated in 2024.
 He has been Eddy's "left hand man" since the age of 2.
-When he was little he would just sit for hours on his mom's lap contentedly watching any type of equipment work the land.
+When he was little, he would just sit for hours on his mom's lap contentedly watching any type of equipment work the land.
 Now, he is operating the equipment.
 His skills of working with and on equipment are well beyond his years thanks to his dad's hands-on patient teaching approach.
 He knows more about cows, calves, and bulls than we ever knew at his age from handling to finding the traits of the healthiest in the herd.
-Along with herdsmanship, he is fabricating all types of metal projects with his dad in their shop.
+Along with herdsmanship, he is fabricating all types of metal projects with his dad in their shop, operating his own firewood business in the winter, and earth moving equipment in other months.
+He is a valuable asset to our family landscaping business during the installation and receiving process.

 20201005_153151.jpg